 Deshnee Naidoo is a mining executive with diverse experience spanning 22 years.
 She has progressed through both the operational and corporate ranks across various functions and commodities over multiple geographies.
 Deshnee started her career at Anglo American Platinum in 1998 where she occupied a range of positions, including Process Engineer, Strategic Long-term Planning Manager and Manager - Corporate Finance Manager.
 She was appointed Deputy Head of the Anglo American Group CEO’s office in 2009 .
 In 2011, she was appointed CFO of Anglo American Thermal Coal, where she managed two commodities (thermal coal and manganese) across three geographies (South Africa, South America and Australia).

-July was appointed CEO of Coal South Africa in September 2016.
-Prior to that, he held the position of Executive Head of Processing at Anglo American Platinum and was employed by Anglo American subsidiaries in Zimbabwe, where he held senior managerial positions in metallurgical operations and technical services.
+July was appointed CEO of Anglo American's coal business in South Africa on 1 September 2016.
+He was previously the Executive Head of Processing at Anglo American Platinum and held several senior managerial positions in metallurgical operations and technical services at Anglo American subsidiaries in Zimbabwe.

 Fiona Perrott-Humphrey is an independent senior adviser to Rothschild & Co’s Mining Team.
 Her focus is on the constantly changing trends in the sector which impact on both corporate strategy issues as well as on the communication process between companies and their shareholders.
 She believes that current developments underway in new technologies and ESG issues are reflecting in some of the most seismic shifts in investor perceptions of the sector in decades.